majirajib4747/Project4_Team2/README.md

 Next we explored supplementary image processing techniques using a dataset comprised of MRI brain scans.
 Our objective was to create a Neural Network that could determine if a new image of a MRI scan could lead to the diagnosis of Alzheimer's disease.
 A total of 3000 images were organized on Google Drive and catagorized into four groups: Moderate Demented, Mild Demented, Very Mild Demented, and Non Demented.

-The MRI dataset of patients diagnosed with Alzheimer's can be found [here.](https://www.frontiersin.org/articles/10.3389/fnins.2018.00777/full)
+The MRI dataset of patients diagnosed with Alzheimer's can be found [here.](https://www.kaggle.com/datasets/sachinkumar413/alzheimer-mri-dataset)

-* Image size: approximately 4KB.
+* Images were resized to 224 x 224.
 * Preprocessing and loading of images was done for each category.
 * Data  was trained, tested, one hot encoded, and a CNN model was created.
-* Initial accuracy was 50%.
+* Initial accuracy was 74%.
-* After more refinement, acurracy increased to 85%.
 * Considerations: MRI scans can be costly to run.
 It can be difficult to explain neural networks because there are many parameters.

-## Model using EEG data

-The EEG data can be found [here](https://openneuro.org/datasets/ds004504/versions/1.0.6) as well as the [article](https://www.mdpi.com/2306-5729/8/6/95) and [Github](https://github.com/OpenNeuroDatasets/ds004504.git) links.
-* Data was comprised of EEG resting state-closed eyes recordings from 88 subjects in total.
-A total of 36 were diagnosed with Alzheimer’s disease (AD group), 23 were diagnosed with frontotemporal dementia (FTD group), and 29 were cognitive and neuropsychological (CN).
-The CN state was evaluated by the international Mini-Mental State Examination (MMSE).
-* EEG data is easier to process compared to MRI scans.
+## Decision Tree

+Lastly, we used supervised learning to create a decision tree to make predictions based on the outputs of the Logistic Regression Model and the Convolutional Neural Network.

+* Tree was trained as a classifier.
-* Considerations: MMSE to determine different groups?
-Discuss efficacy?
+* Considerations:
+    * How much does data improve when both model outputs are combined into a decision tree?
+    * MRIs are expensive.
+Is a model with just a questionnaire accurate enough?

 ## Conclusions